- The rate of referral to Children’s Social Care (per 10,000 population) has increased significantly between 2017 and 2020 with a decrease in 2021.

 Figure 1 – Rate of Children in Need (per 10,000 population)

 The chart below provides a breakdown of age and gender for all children in need and this can be broken down into 2 age categories.
-There was little difference between the percentage of girls and boys assessed as CiN in 2020, with 49% being boys and 48% girls.
+There was little difference between the percentage of girls and boys assessed as CiN in 2021.
 The most common ethnicity by far was white British.

 Figure 2 – CiN – By Age and Gender

 The chart below provides a breakdown of the type of need identified for children in need.
 In 2021 abuse and neglect was by far the most common category of need identified for CiN.

 Figure 4 – CiN – Category of Need

 The chart below shows the number of children in need living in each of the Wakefield cluster area, electoral ward or school pyramid and the data is also available for deprivation decile (which can be selected using the radio buttons).

 Figure 5 – CiN – Location in Wakefield